sa1181405/pbchocolate-private-writeups/jellyctf/crypto/cult_classic_2/cult_classic_2.md

 1.12 39.7 39.5 29.21 34.4 10.28 20.14 15.26
 ```

 This reminds me of a book cipher.
 But, what text should we use?
-It took me a while, but the book/"song" we need to use is actually be Jelly herself!
+It took me a while, but the book/"song" we need to use is made by Jelly herself!
 The song is called `Luminary` and we can verify this is the correct song from the description:

 ![image](https://github.com/sa1181405/pbchocolate-private-writeups/assets/170969470/31bdedda-f432-483f-9c16-84c531d4983d)